nayuki/Reference-arithmetic-coding/Readme.markdown

 License
 -------

+Copyright © 2017 Project Nayuki.
 (MIT License)

-Copyright © 2016 Project Nayuki

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in